N3crom/GroupExercice_Week-2/README.md

 ### Refactor:
 - TileManager contain Dict with pos x,0,z of gameobject parent for key
 - Dict Values are now data with gameobject tile and if they are visited

+## Week 3 update
+### Requirements Done:
+you can now move with holding left click et swipe in a direction timer implement to finish in time or go to the menu randomize the spawn of the collectibles to test vertical add a custom resolution like (1080 pix by 1980 pix) fix movements points to be possible to finish the level